 Kelvin Harmon, NC State: I think Harmon has been my biggest “faller” but that is more attributed to me falling in love with other guys.
 Harmon’s Combine didn’t do him any favors either.
 To me, Harmon is a quicker than fast, refined route-runner who will be a great target to move the sticks and an excellent red zone playmaker.
 He’s the ideal “possession” receiver and will be Mister Reliable for whatever quarterback he plays with.
 I just wonder if he possesses elite WR1 upside or if he’s better suited as a compliment to a dynamic player.

 N’Keal Harry, Arizona State: I might upset some coworkers with how low I have Harry, but I can’t say I was overly impressed by him.
 He’s big, strong, and moderately quick.
 His explosiveness and route-running?
-Negligible.
+Not as good as I want.
 I truly wonder about his ability to separate against better athletes at the next level.
-To maximize his potential, a team has to get him routes that let him work underneath as he is great in the YAC game.
+To maximize his potential, a team has to get him routes that let him work underneath as he is great in the YAC game with the ball in his hands.
 Still, Harry will make a team fall in love with his playmaking ability as a ball carrier and red zone threat.

 Emanuel Hall, Missouri: I really liked Hall’s tape coming into the Combine, and then he went and completely blew up the Combine, measuring in the 98-99th percentile on the jumps and running a 4.39 40 time.
 His explosiveness and speed is evident all over his tape, but to me his most special trait is how he works at the line of scrimmage.
 His releases and starts to his routes are *chef Kisses*.
 His issues however, are drops and durability.
-On a podcast I was recently on, I compared Hall to Houston Texans WR Will Fuller because of the good and the bads of their game.
+I compare Hall to Houston Texans WR Will Fuller because of the good and the bads of their game.
+Can he stay healthy and can he consistently catch the throws that come his way?
+If he does, don’t be surprised when he lights up the league.

 On my 4th game of Emanuel Hall.
 Has impressed me in every one.
 Love how varied his releases are.
 How about this swim to get on top of the corner and then the finish? pic.twitter.com/t6Ma7j1ShJ